richmahn/en_tn/2sa/03/intro.md

 This chapter records the first attempt to end the civil war.

-Some translations prefer to set apart quotations, songs and poems.
-The ULB and many other English translations indent all the lines of 3:33-34, which is part of a song.
+Some translations set apart quotations, songs and poems.
+The ULB and many other English translations indent the song in 3:33-34.

 #### Special concepts in this chapter ####